SandervandenOord/regression_training/README.md

 #### Contains notebooks to explain:
 - the basics of pandas
-- the basics of linear regression
+- introduction to linear regression
 <br>

 #### Goal is to find which advertising variables are important to predict and improve sales.